wp-plugins/my-optional-modules/readme.txt

 4. You'll find settings under Dashboard->Settings->My Optional Modules

 == Changelog ==
+* 5.7.9    If Share Icons are enabled but Font Awesome is not, links default text (instead of trying to use icons)
+* 5.7.9    Previously undocumented theme developer functions are now documented (somewhat) on the settings page
+* 5.7.9    DNSBL redundancies removed
-* 5.7.8    Admin screen streamlining.
+* 5.7.8    Admin screen streamlining
 * 5.7.8    Plugin uninstall wasn't erasing some of the Exclusion parameters.
 (Fixed)
 * 5.7.8    Added a way to disable pingbacks
 * 5.7.7    Font Awesome 4.3
-* 5.7.6    When enabling/disabling share icons/post exclusion, scrolling is unnecessary.
+* 5.7.6    When enabling/disabling share icons/post exclusion, scrolling is unnecessary
 * 5.7.6    Read more and Theme:Twenty Fifteen conflict resolved
 * 5.7.5    meta generator removal for removing WordPress version from source
 * 5.7.4    Fix for horizontal galleries to properly display the appropriate images for each individual gallery